andacdurmaz/splitser/docs/agendas/Agenda-week-07-minute-taker.md

 ##### Check -in: How is everyone doing?
 (1 min) - 14:44
 ##### Announcements by the team (2 min) - 14:46
 ##### Approval of the agenda - Does anyone have any additions?
 (2 min) 14 46

-	-----No additions
+      No additions

 ##### Approval of last minutes - Did everyone read the minutes from the previous meeting?
 (2 min) 14:46

 ### Announcements by the TA (3 min) 14:47
-     -----No objections to the presentation scedule
+      No objections to the presentation scedule

 ### Presentation of the project model (5 min) 14:48